CLIPDrag: Combining Text-based and Drag-based Instructions for Image Editing: Experiments

 \subsection{Text-Drag Editing Results}

 \textbf{Settings}.
-To show the performance of CLIPDrag we compared both drag-based methods (DragDiffusion, FreeDrag), and text-based method (DiffCLIP) on text-drag image editing tasks.
+To show the performance of CLIPDrag we compared both drag-based methods (DragDiffusion, FreeDrag, RegionDrag, StableDrag, InstantDrag, LightningDrag), and text-based method (DiffCLIP) on text-drag image editing tasks.
 Specifically, drag-based methods require drag points as edit instructions while text-based methods need an edit prompt to perform the modification.
 For CLIPDrag, both editing prompts and drag points are required to perform the edit.
 All input images are from the DRAGBENCH datasets~\citep{shi2024dragdiffusion}.

 \textbf{Results}.
 As illustrated in Figure~\ref{Figure:main_res}, our method shows better performance over the two different editing frameworks.
+Due to the limited space, the results of RegionDrag, StableDrag, InstantDrag, and LightningDrag are shown in Appendix \ref{A}.
 Compared with text-based methods (DiffCLIP), CLIPDrag can perform more precise editing control on the pixel level.
 Compared with drag-based methods (DragDiffusion, FreeDrag), CLIPDrag successfully alleviates the ambiguity problem, as shown in Figure~\ref{Figure:main_res}(b)(d)(e).
 This is because former drag-based methods intend to perform structural editing like moving or reshaping, instead of semantic editing such as emotional expression modification.
 It is reasonable because moving an object is much easier than changing its morphological characteristics.
 Consequently, these models prefer to choose the shortcut to realize feature alignment in motion supervision, resulting in the ambiguity problem.
 Our proposed method effectively solves the issue, by introducing CLIP guidance as the global information to point out a correct optimization path.

 Besides, former drag-based approaches cannot guarantee edited image quality when multiple drag point pairs exist.
 So we also give some examples with multiple point pairs to compare the stability of these methods.
 As shown in Figure~\ref{Figure:main_res}(a)(c), these results validate the effectiveness of the two techniques in our method: identity component's guidance to preserve the image quality, and fast point tracking to achieve better drag performance.